electricSoda/competitive-coding/README.md

 - I use C++11 (might switch to 17)
 - Mingw-w64 for G++ (CLang for macOS when I'm using mac)
     - Installation for my architecture (windows 64 bit) here: [sourceforge.net](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/rubenvb/gcc-4.8-release/)
-- I use Git-For-Window's Built In Terminal's Vi IMproved (I know I'm weird) but the packages I use should still apply
+- I use Git-For-Window's Built In Terminal's Vi IMproved but the packages I use should still apply to Linux or Mac terminals
+    - My foreground color is rgb(251, 251, 251)
+    - My background color is rgb(22, 50, 47)

 ## Vim